Unwound: Musical style and influences

-The band was known for having an all-ages policy at almost every concert which it headlined.
-This meant that they would often choose to play at unconventional locations such as basements, Jaycee halls, and college auditoriums, rather than at the traditional 18+ or 21+ (alcohol-serving) music clubs.
-They did this because they frequented all-ages shows in Olympia as teens, so they wanted to let fans of any age attend their own gigs.
+The band's style of writing was loose and freeform; Trosper said in an interview for the Songs for Cassavetes documentary that "the music we write is very rarely brought to practice as a song...all of our songs are written in-practice when we sit and play".

 Equipment

 Trosper played several kinds of odd guitars, including the Univox Hi-Flier (made famous by Kurt Cobain), generally preferring guitars with P-90 pickups.
 He sometimes played a clear Lucite (Plexiglas), Electra or Ventura, Japanese budget copy of the expensive originals designed by Dan Armstrong and produced by Ampeg.
 He sometimes used an Echoplex in the band's spacier ambient passages.
 Rumsey generally played a Fender Jazz Bass.
 He and Trosper often used Sunn and Kustom amplifiers, generally solid-state models; Trosper's main amp up to 1999 was a Sunn Concert Lead.
 Lund played a 1970s Ludwig drum kit.